Among Others: Reception

 Among Others was critically very well received.
-The book won the 2012 Nebula Award for Best Novel, the Hugo Award for Best Novel and the British Fantasy Award, and was a nominee for the World Fantasy Award for Best Novel.
 In 2012, The Guardian described the book as "one of only a handful of novels ever to get such a grand-slam shortlisting for all the major science fiction literary prizes".
-It also won the Best Adult Books 4 Teens award from the School Library Journal in 2011.

 Ursula K. Le Guin, in her review for The Guardian, called the book "a funny, thoughtful, acute and absorbing story all the way through".
 Similarly, Elizabeth Bear, in her review for tor.com, stated that "The voice is sublime; the characters nuanced ...
 In any case, I think this is Walton's best book to date."

 Conversely, in her review for The Washington Post, Elizabeth Hand wrote that "More than anything else, Among Others is a love letter to the literature of the fantastic and to SF fandom.
 This is problematic as well as charming, because nothing much happens in the novel."